vladk17/End-to-end-Deep-Learning-Speech-Recognition-Platform/Working_Notes.md

 ## Questions and TBDs:
 1. Find a way to support time-stamping of transcribed words
+2. Profiling of computation time for learning and inference

 ## Plan:
 1. Set up training environment in the AWS cloud